Climate Jargon

 Deforestation: Removing or destroying a forest

-Department of Energy (DOE): Part of U.S. government in charge of energy policy and research; development of nuclear power and nuclear weapons; and nuclear waste storage
+Department of Energy (DOE): Part of U.S. government in charge of energy policy and research; developing nuclear power and nuclear weapons; and nuclear waste storage

-Desertification: Land turned into desert by climate change
+Desertification: Land turning into desert because of climate change

 Direct air capture (DAC): Removing carbon dioxide directly from the air